 - Assist recruitment and retention plans - engaging with future talent.

-- Motivate employees and promote corporate social responsibility (CRS).
+- Motivate employees and promote corporate social responsibility (CSR).

 - Highlight employability skills, helping to make young people work ready.